Challenge Yourself and your Dive Skills

 Scuba divers describe the Rescue Diver course as the most challenging, yet most rewarding course they’ve ever taken.
 Why?
 Because you learn to prevent and manage problems in the water, and become more confident in your skills as a diver, knowing that you can help others if needed.
 During the course, you learn to become a better buddy by practicing problem solving skills until they become second nature.
 Plus, the course is just fun – it’s serious, but still allows for lots of laughter in between the focused learning.

 There are many options for your academics.
-You can select your own learning style by choosing to learn in a classroom with accompanying video or an online program.
+You can select your own learning style by choosing to learn in a classroom with accompanying book and video or an online program.
 Each method is designed to teach you everything you need to succeed.

 The Rescue Diver course prepares you to deal with dive emergencies, minor and major, using a variety of techniques.
 Through knowledge development and rescue exercises, you learn what to look for and how to respond.